Purim: Scriptural and rabbinical sources

 The primary source relating to the origin of Purim is the Book of Esther, which became the last of the 24 books of the Hebrew Bible to be canonized by the Sages of the Great Assembly.
-It is dated to the 4th century BCE and according to the Talmud was a redaction by the Great Assembly of an original text by Mordechai.
+According to the Talmud, it was a redaction by the Great Assembly of an original text by Mordecai.

 The Tractate Megillah in the Mishnah (redacted c.
 200 CE) records the laws relating to Purim.
 The accompanying Tosefta (redacted in the same period) and Gemara (in the Jerusalem and Babylonian Talmud redacted c.
 400 CE and c.
-600 CE respectively) record additional contextual details such as Queen Vashti having been the daughter of Belshazzar as well as details that accord with Josephus' such as Esther having been of royal descent.
+600 CE respectively) record additional contextual details such as Queen Vashti having been the daughter of Belshazzar as well as details that accord with Josephus, such as Esther having been of royal descent.
 Brief mention of Esther is made in Tractate Hullin (Bavli Hullin 139b) and idolatry relating to worship of Haman is discussed in Tractate Sanhedrin (Sanhedrin 61b).

 The work Esther Rabbah is a Midrashic text divided in two parts.
 The first part dated to c.
 500 CE provides an exegetical commentary on the first two chapters of the Hebrew Book of Esther and provided source material for the Targum Sheni.
 The second part may have been redacted as late as the 11th century CE, and contains commentary on the remaining chapters of Esther.
-It too contains the additional contextual material found in the Josippon (a chronicle of Jewish history from Adam to the age of Titus believed to have been written by Josippon or Joseph ben Gorion).
+It, too, contains the additional contextual material found in the Josippon (a chronicle of Jewish history from Adam to the age of Titus believed to have been written by Josippon or Joseph ben Gorion).